Frequently Asked Questions -- for Inkscape Users *

 How to open EPS files in Windows

 Initially you need to find out where ps2pdf is on your machine or install it.
-It's in the Ghostscipt lib directory, which is probably something like C:\Program Files\gs\gs9.09\lib
+It's in the Ghostscript lib directory, which is probably something like C:\Program Files\gs\gs9.09\lib.

 If it is not installed you may find a current release of Ghostscript for Windows on their download page here.

 Then you need to add this to the system Path in Environment Variables.
-To navigate there on Win XP, Vista, 7: Start button > Settings > Control Panel > System > Advanced > Environment Variables.
+To navigate there on Win XP, Vista, 7: Start button > Control Panel > System > Advanced > Environment Variables.
 In Windows 8.1, right-click on This PC, choose Properties > Advanced system settings > Advanced tab > Environment Variables.
 Scroll through the System variables in the bottom panel, and select Path, click Edit.
 In the ridiculously small edit box provided add a semicolon to the end of whatever is there at the moment, and then add C:\Program Files\gs\gs9.09\lib (or whatever it is on your machine).
+Note -- There should be no space between the semicolon and C (the start of the path).

 You will also need to add the Ghostscript bin directory to the system Path.
 (This will be the same as the lib directory, but ending in bin rather than lib - for example: C:\Program Files\gs\gs9.09\bin)